 Mountain biking trails are also found at nearby Summersville Lake and Little Beaver State Park.

-Cyclist are asked to follow these rules and guidelines:
+Cyclists are asked to follow these rules and guidelines:

-- Only ride on trails open to bicyles.
+Only ride on trails open to bicycles.

-- Control your bicycle!
+Control your bicycle!

-- Do not disturb or scare birds or animals.
+Do not disturb or scare birds or animals.